greenelab/knowledge-graph-review/manuscript.md

 This matrix was decomposed into small rectangular matrices using SVD, then these small matrices were used to calculate similarity scores between miRNAs and diseases.
 High scores implied a high likelihood that a given miRNA had an association with a given disease [@YyPaovQ0].
 Other approaches have built off of Shen et al.'s work by incorporating novel ways to perform matrix factorization [@1DjgsuPV2; @hZ2R5BRj;@4xcJzyPc] or by integrating machine learning models in conjunction with matrix factorization [@icSe8Yyw].
-These approaches achieved high AUROCs, but new discoveries have been hard to validate as experiments in this space are costly and time consuming at best [@YyPaovQ0].
+These approaches achieved high area under the receiver operating curve (AUROC), but new discoveries have been hard to validate as experiments in this space are costly and time consuming at best [@YyPaovQ0].
 Apart from miRNA, collaborative filtering has been used to predict protein-protein interactions [@6FrpIkNZ; @6O3BO6WO; @Y2RTnbCe].
 Although extensive validation of newly generated candidates may be impractical, it would be helpful to see future efforts in this space include a blinded literature search for prioritized and randomly selected candidates as part of the standard evaluation pipeline.